-Rear-end accidents tend to be less serious than other types of car accidents, but that doesn’t make them any less frustrating.
-Plus, some rear-end collisions can be incredibly serious and leave you with thousands of dollars in medical bills, lost wages, vehicle damage, and more.
-If you aren’t able to recover your damages through an insurance claim, you may need to sue the other driver for compensation to cover your costs associated with the accident.
+Rear-end collisions can leave you with thousands of dollars in medical bills, lost wages, and vehicle repairs.
+If you aren’t able to recover damages through an insurance claim, you may need to sue the other driver for compensation to cover your costs associated with the accident.

 to find a John Foy office near you

-When You Can Sue for a Rear-End Collision Accident
+When to Sue for a Rear-End Collision Accident

 Your first course of action after a rear-end accident should be filing a personal injury claim for compensation.
-In most rear-end accidents, the driver in the back is at fault.
-You will file your claim with that driver’s insurance company.
-The insurer may respond with a much lower settlement offer at first, but a lawyer can help you negotiate a fair number that should cover your medical bills, lost wages, and more.
+In most rear-end accidents, the driver at the back of the crash is at fault.
+You will file your claim with that individual’s insurance company.

-However, sometimes the insurance company will not offer you a settlement that is enough to cover your costs.
-If they refuse to negotiate, your next step may be filing a lawsuit after your rear-end collision for the compensation you deserve.
-You have every right to do this, and your lawyer can help with each step of the process.
+If the insurance company refuses to negotiate for a fair settlement, your next step may be filing a lawsuit after your rear-end collision for the compensation you deserve.
+You have every right to do this, and your car accident lawyer can help with each step of the process.

 Preparing for the Rear-End Collision Lawsuit

-If you plan to sue for the rear-end collision, you and your lawyer will need to take action immediately in the following ways.
+If you plan to sue for the rear-end accident, you and your lawyer will need to take action immediately in the following ways.

-You will need to be able to demonstrate that the other driver was negligent, that their negligence caused your accident, and that your damages directly result from their negligence and the rear-end accident.
+You will need to be able to demonstrate that the other driver was negligent, their actions caused your accident, and your damages were a direct result of their behavior.
 The main piece of evidence will be the police report from the accident.

 You will need to show exactly how the accident has impacted your life.
 Keep clear and detailed records of any and all expenses you face from the crash, including:

-- Medical bills from doctor visits, hospital stays, prescription medications, tests, and more
+- Medical bills from doctor visits, hospital stays, prescription medications, and surgeries

 - Future medical costs that you are expected to face